 Believe it or not, quitting isn’t necessarily the mark of a loser.
-There is a time and place for giving up, just as there is a time and place for digging one’s heels in and staying on.
+There is a time and place for giving up.
+Just as there is a time and place for digging your heels in, gritting your teeth, and staying on.

 Does that mean then that Napoleon Hill’s saying “a quitter never wins and a winner never quits” is moot?

-According to a podcast by Stephen J. Dubner on Freakonomics.com, there are upsides to quitting – if you do it for the right reasons.
-Other than the often cited career changing quits, one may quit a band, a bad habit, a sports team, a community and even a religion.
+Other than the often cited career changing quits, you may also choose to quit a relationship, a lifestyle, a band, a bad habit, a sports team, a community or even a religion.

 In evaluating the dilemma between staying or going, a common consideration is the balance between sunk costs and opportunity costs.
-This a trade-off between what you’ve spent (time, money, energy) in any endeavour, and what you’re foregoing if you do choose to continue in that trajectory.
+This a trade-off between what you have spent (time, money, energy) in any endeavour, and what you will forego if you do choose to continue in that trajectory.